vatesfr/xen-orchestra/docs/continuous_replication.md

 ## Manual initial seed

 > This is **only** if you need to make the initial copy without making the whole transfer through your network.
-Otherwise, **you don't need that**.
+Otherwise, **you don't need this**.

 **If you can't transfer the first backup through your network**, you can make a seed locally.
 In order to do this, follow this procedure (until we make it accessible directly in XO):

 ### Preparation

 1. create a cont. rep job to a non-distant SR (even the SR where the VM currently is).
-Do NOT enable the job at the creation.
+Do NOT enable the job during creation.
-1. start manually the first replication (only the first)
+1. manually start the first replication (only the first)
-1. when finished, export the replicated VM (via XOA or any other mean, doesn't matter until you got your XVA file)
+1. when finished, export the replicated VM (via XOA or any other means, doesn't matter how you get your XVA file)
-1. import the replicated VM on destination
+1. import the replicated VM on your distant destination
-1. you can remove your local replicated copy
+1. you can now remove your local replicated copy

 ### Modifications